grandy01/xmlserializer/README.md

 - Invalid characters (ASCII control characters) that are invalid in XML 1.0 are removed on serialization.
 The browsers silently include those characters and on reparsing those documents throw a parser exception.
 - Dashes in comments are escaped to provide valid comments in XHTML.
 Firefox does not do this.
 - The `xmlns` attribute has higher precedence than the type of the DOM object passed to the serializer.
-- Small differences in style: no space in self-closing tag, empty value for boolean attributes, quoting of single apostrophes in attribute values.
+- Small differences in style: empty value for boolean attributes, quoting of single apostrophes in attribute values.

 This behaviour might become optional in the future.